 Allowances shall include the costs of materials, supplies and equipment delivered to the Worksite, less applicable trade discounts and including requisite taxes, and unloading and handling at the Worksite, unless specifically stated otherwise.
 The CONSTRUCTOR'S Overhead and profit for the allowances shall be included in the Contract Price, but not in the allowances.
 The Contract Price shall be adjusted by Change Order to reflect the actual costs when they are greater than or less than the allowances.

 Work by Owner:

 [Insert description if applicable or “None” if not applicable.
-Obtain approval for any Owner furnished material/equipment to be Contractor installed from the Associate Director.]
+Obtain approval from the Associate Director for any Owner furnished material/equipment to be Constructor installed.]

 Work Sequence:

 [Use only if applicable to project.
 Examples follow.]